 - Egyptian Fava Beans – by The Mediterranean Dish

 - Warm Fava Bean Kamut Salad – by Cooking Canuck

-Leeks can be found year-round, but they're a classic spring vegetable, available in markets from late winter through early summer.
-When buying, look for leeks with firm, straight, dark green leaves and white necks.
-Skip any that are yellow, bruised, discolored, or are soft, mushy, cracked, or split open.
+Leeks can be found year-round, but they’re a classic spring vegetable, available in markets from late winter through early summer.
+When buying, look for leeks with firm, straight, dark green leaves, and white necks.
+Skip any yellow, bruised, discolored, soft, mushy, cracked or split open.

 Leeks are a member of the onion family, related to shallots, garlic, scallions, and chives.
-They have mellow, sweet flavor that complements dishes with other flavorful spring veggies, and are a great addition to soups.
+They have a mellow, sweet flavor that complements dishes with other flavorful spring veggies and are a great addition to soups.

 - Potato Leek Soup – by Running on Real Food